huaminghuangtw/Evergreen-Lists/👑 Life Pro Tip/👑 Life Pro Tip.md

 * Do not scan the inbox on Friday evening or over the weekend if you might encounter work problems that cannot be addressed properly until Monday
 * [Make decisions easy for busy people.
 You will rise fast in your career if busy people like working with you.
 Here’s a tip: when you have a problem to solve, come prepared with a suggested next step.
 If you have a question, phrase it in a way they can answer yes/no. If there are multiple options, lay them out and ask them to pick one.
 Try to avoid expansive, open-ended questions.](https://perell.com/note/28-pieces-of-life-advice/) [^3]
-* End your emails with “I totally understand if you're too busy to reply, and thank you for reading this far,” instead of the usual “I look forward to your reply and speaking soon.”
+* End your emails with “I totally understand if you’re too busy to reply, and thank you for reading this far,” instead of the usual “I look forward to your reply and speaking soon.”
-* If you're stuck on an annoying call, put your phone on airplane mode instead of just hanging up.
+* If you’re stuck on an annoying call, put your phone on airplane mode instead of just hanging up.
 The other person will see “call failed” instead of “call ended”
 * Turn off self-view on video calls.
-Underrated trick to actually focus on the people you're talking to instead of spending most of the time concerned with how you look.
+Underrated trick to actually focus on the people you’re talking to instead of spending most of the time concerned with how you look.
 * [Never say yes on the phone/email to avoid commitments made under social pressure or the desire to please.](https://tim.blog/2023/09/28/shane-parrish-farnam-street/)
 * Make phone calls as walking meetings in the sun
 * Whenever you are on a Zoom call, put your headphones or AirPods in, then open up YouTube, and find an ambient soundtrack that you play at 5% volume (e.g., [Lord of the Rings ambience](https://www.youtube.com/watch?v=30b7_S0paCQ&ab_channel=AmbientWorlds), [Harry Potter ambience](https://www.youtube.com/watch?v=pQdTu0IeVho&ab_channel=AmbientWorlds), etc.).
-This way, as you are taking the call, there's a soft, inspiring soundtrack playing in the background.
+This way, as you are taking the call, there’s a soft, inspiring soundtrack playing in the background.
 The soundtrack makes anything anyone says feel more relaxed, more warm, and more energizing.

 ## 💡 On “Wellness & Wellbeing”

 * When in bed, meditate.
 Either you will have a deep relaxation, or fall asleep.
-It's a win-win.
+It’s a win-win.
-* When you're busy, do “micro-meditation”:
+* When you’re busy, do “micro-meditation”:
 	1. Accept things as they are
 	2. Stop wishing things were different
 	3. No need to label, describe, comment, judge, or attach/assign meaning to everything